openshift/source-to-image/README.md

 [![Travis](https://travis-ci.org/openshift/source-to-image.svg?branch=master)](https://travis-ci.org/openshift/source-to-image)

-Source-to-image (`sti`) is a tool for building reproducible docker images. `sti` produces ready-to-run images by injecting source code into a docker image and *assembling* a new docker image which incorporates the builder image and built source, and is ready to use with `docker run`. `sti` supports incremental builds which re-use previously downloaded dependencies, previously built artifacts, etc.
+Source-to-image (`sti`) is a tool for building reproducible Docker images. `sti` produces ready-to-run images by injecting source code into a Docker image and *assembling* a new Docker image which incorporates the builder image and built source.
+The result is then ready to use with `docker run`. `sti` supports incremental builds which re-use previously downloaded dependencies, previously built artifacts, etc.